 Web Site: www.burnleyfootballclub.com

-Burnley is a well supported club and there is normally a good atmosphere.
+Burnley is a well-supported, friendly club with a good atmosphere.
 Swans fans are in the David Fishwick Stand behind the goal.
 The away stand has two pillars which can spoil your view and old, wooden seats instead of plastic ones.

 If the Swans take a big away following, the concourses below the stand can be a bit mental to get a drink.
-Hot dogs, and a variety of pies as well as alcohol (lager, bitter & cider) are available inside the ground.
+A variety of pies and hot dogs as well as lager, bitter & cider are available.

 Burnley is in the heart of Pennine Lancashire.
 It has historic houses and an industrial heritage, a working forge and a brewery.

-The South Pennines countryside is great for wildlife, walkers, horse riders and cyclists and there are plenty of waterways – canal, rivers, reservoirs and lakes where you can do anything from fishing to windsurfing.
+The South Pennines countryside is great for wildlife, walkers, horse riders and cyclists and there are plenty of waterways – canal, rivers, reservoirs and lakes.
 The panopticon high on the moors above Burnley has views over the town from Pendle Hill to Worsthorne Moor with Padiham and the surrounding villages in the distance.